 Acknowledgements

-The author wishes to thank the World Bank Amazon Sustainable Landscapes team, in particular Adriana Moreira, Ana Maria Gonzalez Velosa, Hasita Bhammar, and Sandra Berman, who provided early guidance and advice in the survey design, identifying key contacts and review of this report.
-Valerie Hickey, Practice Manager for the Environment, Natural Resources and Blue Economy (ENB) Global Practice in Latin America and the Caribbean, provided valuable suggestions and comments for the final report.
-Peer review for the report was provided by Jorge Muñoz, World Bank Lead Land Administration Specialist; Giovanni Ruta, World Bank Senior Environmental Economist; Avecita Chicchon, Program Director for the Andes-Amazon Initiative from the Gordon and Betty Moore Foundation; and Mark Zimsky, Biodiversity Coordinator, and Regional Coordinator for Latin America, for the Global Environment Facility.
-Paulina Arroyo from the Gordon and Betty Moore Foundation provided guidance, encouragement, and support for the continuation of this study.
-Thais Vilela was generous with her time and lessons learned to ensure a high-quality replication of the survey.
-Nagaraja Rao Harshadeep (Harsh), Hrishikesh Prakash Patel, and Isabel Maria Ramos Tellez from the World Bank Disruptive KIDS (Knowledge, Information & Data Services) team skillfully applied their creativity and expertise to create an online version of this report with dynamic data visualizations.
-The author would also like to thank Renata Zincone for her graphic design work, Jennifer Roche for revising and editing the text, Kalina Gibson for her support in checking and validating data, and Cooper Wetherbee for providing valuable technical support in automating the database for data collection.
+The author wishes to thank the World Bank’s Amazon Sustainable Landscapes Program team, in particular Ana Maria Gonzalez Velosa, ASL Coordinator, who provided early guidance and advice in the survey design, identifying key contacts, and review of this report, and Maria Belen Duran who provided support in the review of the report.
+Genevieve Connors, Practice Manager for the Environment, Natural Resources and Blue Economy Global Practice in Latin America and the Caribbean, provided advice and quality assurance.
+Peer review for the report was provided by Nancy Lozano Gracia, Lead Economist, World Bank; Nicholas Menzies, Senior Governance Specialist, World Bank; Enrique Ortiz, Senior Program Director, Andes Amazon Fund; Thomas Rhodes, Director, Amazon Regional Environment Program, USAID; Yves Lesenfants, Sustainability & Inclusion Senior Specialist - Forest Conservation, IDB; Tatiana Schor, Unit Chief of the Amazon Region, IDB; and Santiago Monroy Taborda, Operations Specialist, IDB.
+Nagaraja Rao Harshadeep (Harsh), Hrishikesh Prakash Patel, and Isabel Maria Ramos Tellez from the World Bank Disruptive Knowledge, Information & Data Services team skillfully applied their creativity and expertise to update an online version of this report with dynamic data visualizations.
+The author would also like to thank Renata Zincone for her graphic design work.

 Author